Canadian Students at UWS

 Licensure in Canada

-Chiropractic, like medicine and dentistry, is a self-regulating profession.
+Chiropractic and naturopathic, like medicine and dentistry, are self-regulating professions.
 Each U.S. state and Canadian province has unique requirements for licensure as well as scope-of-practice regulations.
 An early understanding of these requirements will be invaluable to you as you prepare for your future career.

 Licensure requirements include: